SaphiraFord/Brand-Yourself-Assignment/README.md

 <h2> Bussiness Card </h2>

 Next came the creation of my business card, for the front of the card I wished to incorporate the logo that I had created in a size big enough to see the name of the business within the ears as well as the grid pattern I had created before.
 I chose thee dark colour I had used for the outlines of my cat logo for the font to keep things consistent and easy to read.
 I also put The name of the business again, utilizing a special character of the font "sweet purple" to give it more charm and to make it stand out more.
-Information wise I gave email, website and telephone which is very standard business card wise.
+Information-wise I gave email, website and telephone which is very standard business card-wise.

 ![](https://i.imgur.com/pidGXG2.jpg)